 Aerospace engineering, otherwise known as aeronautical or astronautical engineering, refers to the engineering involved in creating, constructing and developing aircraft and spacecraft.
-This means all vehicles that operate in the Earth’s atmosphere and those that operate outside the atmosphere.
+This means all vehicles that operate in the Earth’s atmosphere, as well as those that operate outside the atmosphere in space.

 Aerospace engineering was once known just as “aeronautical” but was later replaced with “aerospace” in order to reflect the changes and advancements of engineering.
 Flight technology can now also refer to those operating in space.

 The official job role of an aerospace engineer is to design aircraft, satellites, missiles and spacecraft.
 They are tasked with testing prototypes as well as designing components and important parts for these crafts.

 When it comes to designing air and spacecraft, weight is very important.
 This is because lighter machines can travel faster on less fuel.
 Even the slightest improvement to the wire forms used within the ship’s controls could make a huge difference.
 Since aircraft are an incredibly sensitive and important technology, making improvements may also require the use of custom springs to create lighter and stronger vessels.

 When looking back at the history and evolution of aerospace engineering, we need to start with when the industry was referred to as “aeronautical” engineering, and the differences between “lighter than air” versus “heavier than air” travel.

 Early innovations included the first steerable steam-powered airship which was flown by Jules Henri Giffard in 1852 and the first powered airship to be returned to the starting point, which was flown by Charles Renard and Arthur Constantin Krebs.
 The first rigid airship was then designed in 1900.
 All of these innovations were “lighter than air” crafts.
 In the case of heavier than air, crafts are kept in the air by wings and rotors.
 Lighter than air crafts include hot air balloons and blimps.